-While the memo from Secretary Foxx was specifically directed to State Department of Transportation officials, it is recognized that transit agencies depend on funding from the Mass Transit Account.
-In the event that the shortfall continues into the fall, the Mass Transit Account will also reach a critical point.
+It is recognized that transit agencies depend on funding from the Mass Transit Account so in the event that the shortfall continues into the fall, the Mass Transit Account will also reach a critical point.
 Although at this point there is no precise date for implementing cash management procedures for the Mass Transit Account, the Department will be providing specific guidance on the Federal Transit Administration's approach in managing the resources available to transit agencies when deemed appropriate.

-Enclosed are two letters from Caltrans Director Malcolm Dougherty.
-One letter was sent on June 27, 2014 and is addressed to the California Congressional Delegation regarding the insolvency situation with the Highway Trust Fund and the other letter is addressed to transportation partners outlining USDOT's reimbursement plan.
+Enclosed are two letters from Caltrans Director Malcolm Dougherty regarding the insolvency situation and the other outlining USDOT's reimbursement plan.